KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 - Alternatively, the entity establishing a CCF may utilise a proprietary management company.

-Irish Collective Asset-management Vehicle (ICAV) with appointed management company (an external management company such as that of KB Associates or a proprietary management company)
+Irish Collective Asset-management Vehicle (ICAV) with appointed management company (an external management company such as that of KBA or a proprietary management company)

 - The most popular fund structure in Ireland is the ICAV